manimino/dalle-docker/README.md

 This Dockerfile will run the notebooks from that repo and generate you some images.
 Just like the Huggingface space does.
 Haven't tried training yet.

-On an RTX 3090.
-Takes about 5.6 seconds per image (so 50 seconds for a 9-pack of images).
+On an RTX 3090, it takes about 5.6 seconds per image (so 50 seconds for a 9-pack of images).

 Image generation also worked on CPU, but took several minutes per image.